Short_Supply_Chains_Banner.webp

 What are Short Food Supply Chains good for?

 SFSCs symbolise a way to ‘re-socialise’ and ‘re-spatialise’ food.
-For instance, initiatives such as farmers’ markets, community-supported agriculture (CSA) and ‘pick-your-own’, focus on the production of high-quality foods and are broadly based on mutual assistance and solidarity principles.
+Initiatives such as farmers’ markets, community-supported agriculture (CSA), and ‘pick-your-own’ focus on producing high-quality foods and are broadly based on mutual assistance and solidarity principles.
 By making local food more visible in public spaces or involving the final consumers in the production process, they become a powerful template around which to build tighter relationships and business incubators for local food networks.

 Limitations of Short Food Supply Chains

-The shortening of supply chains is often considered capable of adjusting some issues generated by the globalization of the agri-food system - such as the intensive exploitation of land and the constant provision of unseasonal food.
-However, when it comes to food safety, the same principles that aim to reduce the risk of contamination, must apply to any kind of food chain - regardless of its size.
+The shortening of supply chains can respond to some of the issues generated by the globalization of the agri-food system - such as the intensive exploitation of land and the constant provision of unseasonal food.
+However, regarding food safety, the same principles that aim to reduce the risk of contamination must apply to any kind of food chain - regardless of its size.
 For SFSCs, this is a significant challenge hindering their development.
 The requirement of SFSCs to comply with stringent and often different food safety standards at the international level makes this challenge hard to overcome.

-Despite operating under different circumstances to large scale producers, small farmers are still forced to comply with different layers of legislation and stringent requirements.
-This “binary” approach - made of rules and exceptions - jeopardises the fundamental role that small farmers play as land keepers, safeguarders of natural resources, key players in the climate change challenges, and boosters of the local economy and social cohesion.
+Despite operating under different circumstances than large-scale producers, small farmers are still forced to comply with different layers of legislation and stringent requirements.
+This “binary” approach—made of rules and exceptions—jeopardises the fundamental role that small farmers play as landkeepers, safeguarders of natural resources, key players in climate change challenges, and boosters of the local economy and social cohesion.

 While this is unfortunate, these regulations are not enforced without reason.
-It is true that some practices being used on small-sized farms may increase the risk of foodborne illness among consumers.
-Many small facilities do not always have access to enough resources to assure a safe product and they cannot always rely on well-trained employees.
-The difficulties of this already precarious system are also further aggravated by several factors, like a generalized inability to keep track of and interpret rigid legislation, the lack of resources and knowledge, as well as any tangible help from authorities.
+Some practices being used on small-sized farms may indeed increase the risk of foodborne illness among consumers.
+Many small facilities do not always have access to enough resources to ensure a safe product, and they cannot always rely on well-trained employees.
+The difficulties of this already precarious system are also further aggravated by several factors, like a generalized inability to keep track of and interpret rigid legislation, the lack of resources and knowledge, and any tangible help from authorities.

 Flexible regulations: learnings from the European Union